isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-08-12-Written-reply-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-pawnshops-and-amount-of-loans.md

 ---
-layout: post
-title: Written reply by Minister for Law, K Shanmugam, to Parliamentary Question on pawnshops and amount of loans
+title: 'Written reply by Minister for Law, K Shanmugam, to Parliamentary Question on pawnshops and amount of loans'
-date:   2013-08-12
+date: 2013-08-12T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-reply-to-pq-on-pawnshops

 ---

 12 Aug 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)